Testing Cables & Connectors in Medical Electronic Equipment and Devices

 The same HV tests can also highlight issues with the sharing of signal and power lines within the same connector, and within connectors of compact pitch.

-2 – From Two-Terminal to Multiconductor
+2 – From Single Channel to Multiconductor

-Modern PC-based cable testers can readily switch between testing two terminal components (such as transformers) and multiconductor cables & harnesses - and for voltages up to 2100Vdc/1200Vac.
+Modern PC-based cable testers can readily switch between testing components (such as chassis, panels, transformers) and multiconductor cables & harnesses - and for voltages up to 2100Vdc/1200Vac.
 Figure 5 depicts a transformer under test with a screenshot of the near instantaneous result – DWV (1015 V), Leakage Current (212 µA), IR (5 MΩ).
 Leakage current measurements are especially useful when determining whether borderline DWV or IR results are really an issue.
 The same user interface appears and test principles apply when HV-testing multiconductor set-ups.
 In this case, the cables connect to the tester via interface boards (such as seen in Figs. 1 and 5), or via interface ‘harnesses’ such as an Ampmodu cable.

 1 – Design Verification & Prototyping

 Thorough testing of a product starts at the Design Verification and Prototyping phases.
 Early feedback of the results allows for improved Design for Manufacturability and saves money by catching problems sooner in the workflow.